fttlov/JCAdvance/README.md

 * **Two-handed controllers:** Gyro is best used for fine-tuning and adjusting classic stick aiming.
 * **Joy-Cons:** True, free-hand full gyro motion control.
 Using the right stick for aiming in FPS/TPS becomes obsolete.<br>
 *Since the right analog stick is now completely free*: <br>
-* **JCAdvance allows you to use the right stick's Y-axis as analog triggers** alongside (simultaneously) your physical digital ZL/ZR buttons.
+* **JCAdvance allows you to use the right stick's Y-axis as analog triggers**.
+These will work alongside the digital buttons you have already assigned to the triggers (like ZL ZR).
 This feature can be fully controlled (on/off) in real time using a customisable hotkey. <br>

 Examples of use:<br>
 * **RDR 2:** Slowly pull the right stick UP to fill the draw meter in duels (bypassing the digital trigger issue); smoothly cock your revolver's hammer and fire or just rapid fire by digital ZR trigger <br>